-"All exterior lighting must be approved by the ARC prior to installation.
+All exterior lighting must be approved by the ARC prior to installation.

-To be considered by the ARC, landscape accent lighting should be: white low voltage light; the fixture color should blend with the surrounding area (i.e. black, browns, or greens); the entire fixture should be hidden when possible, but in no case, may it be more than six (6) inches above the ground; and the beam should be directed away from all adjacent property.
+To be considered by the ARC, landscape accent lighting should be: a white low voltage light inside interconnecting wired fixtures; the fixture color should blend with the surrounding area (i.e. black, browns, or greens); the entire fixture should be hidden when possible, but in no case, may it be more than six (6) inches above the ground; and the beam should be directed away from all adjacent property.
+Solar lights are not permitted.

 To be considered by the ARC, front door decorative lighting fixtures should be of a similar size as the original fixture, and its style & materials should be consistent with the character of the neighborhood.
-Decorative fixtures should use only white lightbulbs (no yellow, no red, etc.).